stripedmustard/Team4/index.md

 # _daily activities_

+1/19/19
 Met with Ryan at RGAN:
-	discussed more in detail about the Blog Bot recommended anount of words (500-1000 words)
+- discussed more in detail about the Blog Bot
+- recommended anount of words (500-1000 words)

 1/29/19
-Group meeting-We made an offline Wordpress article that can copy articles and post them on the Wordpress site.
+- Created an offline Wordpress plugin

-Met with Ryan and Lonnie via Google Hangouts:
+Met with Ryan and Lonnie via Google Hangouts and discussed:
-	Page Optimzer Pro- application similar to our project Focus of DUI when making the Blog
+- Page Optimzer Pro, an application that will help us tremendously

 2/6/19
+- we talked about creating the team website
-FPAT- talked about making website, updating the Web Crawler application
+- updating the Web Crawler application

 2/12/19
-Group meeting- built website for developer notes, test Web Crawler application
+- We built a website to provide a detail of our team meetings, hold our developer notes, and progress with our project
+- Tested Web Crawler
+- Utilize Page Optimizer Pro